MijiGamin1/pointless-performance-golfed/README.md

 to see how long each iteration took.
 I was extremely surprised by the time in which it took python to count all the way up to a billion, while the other languages took less than a second in most cases.

+Thanks for following along!
+The full source code can be found